 Choose a workflow

-Use the package in one of three ways:
+Use the package in one of two ways:

-1. Start from a coefficient table and map the required columns directly.
+1. Start from a coefficient table and map the required columns directly to the plot.

-2. Start from a fitted model and let tidy_forest_model() or ggforestplot() call broom::tidy().
+2. Start from a fitted model and let tidy_forest_model() or ggforestplot() call broom::tidy() and create the plot.

-This article covers the basic entry points and the minimum data you need.
+This article covers some basic examples and the minimum data you need.

 Start from a coefficient table

-The simplest input is a data frame with a term, estimate, and confidence limits.
-If your columns use different names, map them explicitly.
+The simplest input is a data frame with a column for terms, estimates, and confidence limits.
+If your columns use different names, you can map them explicitly.

 basic_coefs <- data.frame(